tiagobento/appformer-js-old/README.md

 ===

 - `npm start` To run the examples
-- `npm run build` To build a development version
+- `npm run build:dev` To build a development version
-- `npm run build:production` To build a production version
+- `npm run build:prod` To build a production version